#8 The GLEe Model

 We expected each of the three phases to last 3–5 years.
 The first phase, “Get big on DVDs,” corresponded with both the launch of DVD players and the growth of e-commerce — two significant trends to “surf.”
 The initial

-The second phase, “Lead streaming,” began in January 2007, and by 2010, Netflix started its international expansion with a streaming-only service in Canada.
+The second phase, “Lead streaming,” began in January 2007, and by 2010, Netflix had started its international expansion with a streaming-only service in Canada.
 Global expansion required a digital-only service as it would have been too challenging for Netflix to integrate its DVD-by-mail service with postal services worldwide.

 Lilyhammer, Netflix’s first original series, launched in 2012.